alexellis/arkade/README.md

 #### Get a public IP for a private cluster and your IngressController

-And if you're running on a private cloud, on-premises or on your laptop, you can simply add the [inlets-operator](https://github.com/inlets/inlets-operator/) using [inlets-pro](https://docs.inlets.dev/) to get a secure TCP tunnel and a public IP address.
+And if you're running on a private cloud, on-premises or on your laptop, you can simply add the [inlets-operator](https://github.com/inlets/inlets-operator/) using [inlets PRO](https://docs.inlets.dev/) to get a secure TCP tunnel and a public IP address.

 ```bash
 arkade install inlets-operator \